 IN THE BACK GARDEN AT THE ORIGINAL PROPERTY IN RYE

 It was the night before Christmas eve, dead dark out, freezing cold, and I was snooping around in the bathroom cupboards (you can still find Yardley face powder and dried-up bottles of Bactine in there left over from when Nana was alive) when I heard the faint sound of music.
 What the....?
 I thought.
 Was it carolers?
 Were some drunk teenagers driving by with their windows open and the bass blaring?
 So I went out to the sun room to investigate--past Nana's collection of Belleek china, the Oriental rugs, the pot of corn chowder we'd had for supper--and there was Richard, sitting at his organ.
-Richard, whose father died of cirrhosis.
-Richard, who has worked all his life as a dishwasher and housecleaner.
+Richard, who has worked all his life as a handyman, dishwasher and house cleaner.
 Richard, whose right arm the doctors were telling him they might have to amputate.
-Richard, at full, garbled, WAY overly-loud voice singing "O Holy Night."
+Richard, at full, WAY overly-loud voice singing "O Holy Night."

 Across Ocean Boulevard, the waves crashed on the rocks.
 Somewhere, someone was being born.
 Somewhere, someone was dying.
 It was beyond doubt, by about a million light years, the best rendition of "O Holy Night" that I have ever heard, or ever will hear.